uboslinux/ubos-docs/sphinx/developers/toyapps/helloworld.rst

   (auto-provisioned by UBOS).

 When the user invokes ``ubos-admin deploy``, UBOS processes the manifest and "makes it so".
-It may be an interesting exercise for developers to install ``helloworld`` with the example commands above, and to examine how UBOS made the app appear.
+We recommend you package and then ``helloworld`` with the example commands above, and then examine how UBOS made the app appear.

 When the user invokes ``ubos-admin undeploy``, UBOS processes the manifest in reverse sequence, and restores the system to its previous state.